emgullufsen/lovecraft/README.md

 Géron

 #### IMPORTANT NOTES FOR RUNNING SCRIPTS:
-Invoke with `python3 generate_char_based.py` to generate text the she-bang at top of my scripts points right to python3.9 - this will likely not work unless you have that specific version installed.
+Invoke with `python3 generate_char_based.py` to generate text.
+The she-bang at top of my scripts points right to python3.9 - this will likely not work unless you have that specific version installed.
 You can of course amend the she-bang line and invoke directly i.e. `./generate_char_based.py`.
 For convenience I